epicweb-dev/epic-stack/docs/security.md

 yourself.
 This (incomplete) document, explains some of the security measures that are in place and how to use them.

+## TOTP and Two-Factor Authentication

+Two factor authentication is built-into the Epic Stack.
+It's managed using a custom built TOTP (Time-based One Time Passwords) utility that's been fully tested with Google Authenticator and 1Password and is based loosely on existing (but outdated) libraries.

+You can read more about the decision to use TOTP in [the totp decision document](./decisions/014-totp.md).
+The secret and other pertinent information is stored in a `verification` model (check the Prisma schema).
+This verification model is used as the basis for all TOTP secrets.
+This is used for non-expiring Two-Factor Authentication secrets as well as temporary TOTP codes which are emailed to verify a user's ownership of an email/account.
+So it's used for onboarding, forgot password, and change email flows.

+When a user has 2FA enabled on their account, they also are required to enter their 2FA code within 2 hours of performing destructive actions like changing their email or disabling 2FA.
+This time is controlled by the `shouldRequestTwoFA` utility in the `login` full stack component in the resource routes.

+In some cases, entering a TOTP happens in the `/verify` route.
+This is the approach taken for email ownership verification.
+However, in other cases, verification happens inline to reduce disorienting the user.
+This is the approach taken for performing destructive actions.

 ## Content Security Policy

 The Epic Stack uses a strict